-Endometriosis and Infertility at Fertility Institute of Texas
+Endometriosis and Infertility at Texas Fertility Center of New Braunfels

-As you will discover when you meet with Dr. Susan Hudson and Fertility Institute of Texas, endometriosis affects 5 to 6 million women in the United States.
+As you will discover when you meet with Dr. Susan Hudson and Texas Fertility Center of New Braunfels, endometriosis affects 5 to 6 million women in the United States.
 For those who suffer from severe endometriosis, infertility issues are common.

 30 to 50 percent of women with infertility are diagnosed with endometriosis